Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

   Please Note that the load balancer itself is listening on port 80 (http) while the target group is listening on port 8080 the same as the tomcat server running on the app-instance.

-#

-12. Now, we are done with our migration process.
+#### 19. Now, we are done with our migration process.

 It is the time to test our running app on the ELB endpoint.

-- Copy the ELB endpoint to the browser and login as admin_vp, password: admin_vp You should be logged in and directed to the welcome page.
+- Copy the ELB endpoint to the browser and login as admin_vp, password: admin_vp.
+You should be logged in and directed to the welcome page.

-#

-13. Create an Autoscaling Group to handle high traffic
+#### 20. Create an Autoscaling Group to handle high traffic

 - Choose vprofile-app01 instance -> actions -> image -> create an image and give it a name.
   It will be available under AMIs on EC2 dashboard.